Sunday 10th December Santa Event Cancelled. Eight inches of snow forecast.

 Santa Day will now go ahead on Sunday 17th December.
 Happy Christmas

 It is a pleasure when people turn up who have connections with the Forge in earlier times.
 Mrs D Broadhead was actually born at Low Forge in 1930.
 Mrs Moffat lived in cottage No. 6 at Top Forge until 1968.

 Friday 22nd September.
-A large group of delegates to a Cambridge Conference on metalforming spent the afternoon at the Forge.
-I hope the learned something of the history of the Iron Industry as background to their modern studies.
+A large group of delegates to a Cambridge International Conference on Technology of Plasticity in metal-forming spent the afternoon at the Forge.
+We hope they learned something of the history of the Iron Industry as background to their modern studies.
+Positive feedback was appreciated.

 Tuesday 5th September.
-A touring party of International Molinological Society members spent a couple of hours at the Forge wiewing our water wheels and our collections of machine tools and stationary steam engines.
+A touring party of International Molinological Society members spent a couple of hours at the Forge viewing our water wheels and our collections of machine tools and stationary steam engines.

 Sunday 13th August.
 A group of Lancashire motorcyclists (mostly on Velocettes) spent several hours on the site.
 Some of them even made it as far as the Bridge Inn for lunch.

 Tuesday 4th July.
 The North Sheffield History Group (Chapeltown) visited our nailforge at Hoylandswaine and then came to visit Top Forge.
 It is always interesting when visitors or their relatives have worked in the metal industries.
 They also found their inner child during a brief trip on the miniature railway.

 Our quiet site is by chance a sort of nature reserve.
 We have families of coots, moorhens and Canada geese on the dam.
 There have been a couple of rapid sightings of the kingfisher.
 A family of pheasants was seen in the grounds.